 With that tagline alone I know what I bring and who I serve (my ideal client), what and who to say yes to, and with that increase the likelihood of closing a sale, and more which I’ll talk about in later blog posts.

-What sayings, mottos, etc. have you spoken or lived by, that connects with these words?
+- What sayings, mottos, etc., have you spoken or lived by that connect with these words?

 What is your personal tagline?